Payback (2013): Preliminary matches

-The actual pay-per-view opened with a triple threat match for the Intercontinental Championship involving Wade Barrett, Curtis Axel and The Miz.
+The actual pay-per-view opened with a triple threat match for the Intercontinental Championship involving defending champion Wade Barrett, Curtis Axel and The Miz.
 Axel won the match after Miz applied the figure-four leglock on Barrett and Axel pinned Barrett to win the title.
 Axel celebrated his win by looking to the sky and kissing the title, in memory of his father Mr Perfect, a former Intercontinental Champion.

 Next, Kaitlyn defended the Divas Championship against AJ Lee.
 In the end, Kaitlyn stripped AJ of the belt on her jeans and when the referee was distracted, AJ struck Kaitlyn with the belt.
 Kaitlyn attempted a spear but AJ forced Kaitlyn to submit to the Black Widow to win the title.

 After that, The Shield's Dean Ambrose defended the United States Championship against Kane.
 The match ended when Kane attempted a Chokeslam on Ambrose but Ambrose reversed into a Snap DDT onto the floor.
 Ambrose retained the title by countout.

 In the fourth match, Dolph Ziggler defended the World Heavyweight Championship against Alberto Del Rio.
 A double turn took place during this match, with Del Rio playing off Ziggler's legitimate concussion by targeting Ziggler's head.
 In the end, Del Rio performed a Superkick on Ziggler, who was kneeling, to win the title.

 In the fifth match, Chris Jericho faced CM Punk.
 During the match, Punk attempted a GTS but Jericho blocked the move and applied the Walls of Jericho, but Punk escaped from the hold.
 Jericho performed a Codebreaker on Punk for a near-fall.
 Punk performed a GTS on Jericho for a near-fall.
 Punk attempted a Springboard Clothesline on Jericho but Jericho countered into a Codebreaker in mid-air for a near-fall.
 The match ended when Punk performed the GTS twice on Jericho, and then pinned him for the win.

-In the sixth match, The Shield (Seth Rollins and Roman Reigns) defended the Raw Tag Team Championship against Daniel Bryan and Randy Orton.
+In the penultimate match, The Shield (Seth Rollins and Roman Reigns) defended the WWE Tag Team Championship against Daniel Bryan and Randy Orton.
 In the end, Bryan applied the No Lock on Rollins but Reigns broke the hold.
 Reigns attempted a spear on Bryan but Orton stopped Reigns.
 Reigns countered an RKO and speared Bryan.
 Orton executed a RKO on Reigns but Rollins attacked Orton.
 Rollins performed the Blackout on Bryan to retain the titles.